From Abandoned Brickyard to World's Top Geotourism Destination

 A climbing structure is awaiting the most adventurous and brave ones.

 Currently, visitors can take a TTC bus #28 or a free shuttle from Broadview subway station.
-Parking is very limited, though biking options are plentiful since Evergreen Brick Works sits next to a few of major biking trails.
+Parking is very limited, though biking options are plentiful since Evergreen Brick Works sits next to a few major biking trails.

 You Might Also Like